Daniel is an award-winning communicator and thoughtful explorer of the frontiers of leadership and organizational life.

-As principal and creative director of Signal Hill, he guides clients in leadership and culture formation, brand development, strategic planning, and entrepreneurial practices.
+As CEO of Signal Hill, he guides clients in leadership and culture formation, brand development, strategic planning, and entrepreneurial practices.

 Daniel's passion is to uncover and leverage gifts and resources.
 He believes the stories of leaders and organizations point the way to hidden strengths and great potential.
 Clients value his appreciative approach, his use of narrative, and his ability to maximize good work.

 He brings to every project an eclectic mix of experiences and gifts rooted in 20 years of working with mission-driven enterprises.
 The son and grandson of preachers, Daniel is an ordained American Baptist minister.
 He is also a teacher, writer, speaker, and creative director for print, Web and video projects.
 He is the founder of Senior Correspondent, an award-winning media venture driven entirely by the stories of older adults.

 Daniel has been an instructor in the Duke University Certificate Program in Nonprofit Management and the Faith-Based Leadership Institute.
 He guided the design and was the lead facilitator for the Nollau Institute, a yearlong leadership formation program of the Council of Health and Human Service Ministries of the United Church of Christ.
 Daniel has shared his unique point of view with a variety of associations, including the American Society on Aging, North Carolina Association on Aging, Lutheran Services in America, United Methodist Association, and the American Baptist Home Mission Societies.